phetdam/c-npy-demo/README.rst

 To build locally, you will need ``numpy>=1.19`` and the latest `setuptools`__ [#]_ installed.
 Your C compiler should be appropriate for your platform, ex.
-GCC for Linux, MSVC for Windows, but ``setuptools`` will (hopefully) sort out the details.
+GCC for Linux, MSVC for Windows, but let ``setuptools`` do the work.

 .. __: https://setuptools.readthedocs.io/en/latest/